mucommander/mucommander/readme.txt

 - JNA library upgraded to version 3.0.9.
 - Character encodings can be more easily selected (bug #15).
 - Added icon mappings for Office 2007 file extensions.
+- 'Mark/Unmark files' is no longer case-sensitive by default.

 Localization:
 -